2017 Food and Beverage Trends

 Ancient wisdom and fermented foods for gut health

 Many look to bone broth as a collagen supplement and for its other health benefits.
 Grass fed and finished and locally sourced bone broth from trusted farms is what top broth makers look for when preparing their recipes.
 Passed down through the family each generation, JPP Apothecary (formerly known as Nourished Foods) out of Arizona--for delivery and shipping on Treatmo--takes great pride in being selective when it comes to sourcing for their broths.
 Working with small Arizona farms, the company ensures animals are treated well and nothing goes to waste.
 In turn, customers receive the highest quality product possible.
 Ghee also grew in popularity this year and JPP Apothecary's ghees in white truffle, harissa and prickly pear & ghost pepper, deliver the same brand promise.

 Gut health might not have been dinner table conversation a year or so ago, but it's slowly creeping into discussions everywhere.
 Bad gut health has been linked to everything from bad digestion, lowered immunity, mood swings, and depression.
 Maintaining a healthy microbiome prevents all of that.
 It doesn't necessarily mean just eating tons of sauerkraut is going to change your life, but eating fermented foods and getting all those beneficial probiotics along with a balanced diet is a good step.
-Adding sauerkraut, like Garden Goddess made in Arizona and shipping on Treatmo, is a great start and optimal for taste too.
-We even included in our routine as a regular snack this past year.

 No gums, low sodium, organic sauces and condiments